Taking charge of your fertility

 • Endometriosis: This occurs when the tissue that lines the uterus grows in other areas where it’s not supposed to.
 It can cause severe pain, long periods, digestive issues, internal scarring and other issues.

-• Uterine fibroids: These comprise of tissues that grow in and around the uterus.
+• Uterine fibroids: These are small tumors, usually not cancerous, that grow in and around the uterus.
 They can lead to heavy or painful periods, lower abdomen or back pain, frequent urination and pain during intercourse.

 • Thyroid issues: Too much or too little thyroid hormone can also cause infertility or increase the likelihood of miscarriage.

-The conditions listed above disrupt the natural process of releasing an egg, interfere with a fertilized egg implanting in the uterus or don’t allow the body to produce enough hormones to sustain a healthy pregnancy.
+These conditions disrupt the natural process of releasing an egg, interfere with a fertilized egg implanting in the uterus or don’t allow the body to produce enough hormones to sustain a healthy pregnancy.

-A woman may also experience infertility if she is over 35, has diabetes or has a poor diet.
+You may also experience infertility if you’re over 35, have diabetes or eat a poor diet.

 Fertility tracker system